-Top 40 Irish Movies to Watch Before you Visit
+Top 40 Irish Movies to Watch

+I have spent many years collecting my favourites and this is my top 40 Irish movies to watch before you visit Ireland.
 This is a personal list of my favourite Irish and filmed in Ireland movies.
 It is not meant to be definitive by any stretch of the imagination but I have seen all of these and although some are not brilliant pieces of cinematic art they are great fun, tragic, educational and above all will allow you to see Ireland in all its glory, good and bad.

 There’s lots more information to be had on this site if you love Ireland like I do.
 Learn my Dublin Don’ts and Dublin Do’s before you go and check out the neighbourhoods in Dublin or where to dine.
 I have also got loads of information on touring various parts of Ireland from Donegal and the Wild Atlantic Way to all kinds of day trips from Dublin such as Newgrange, Avoca Mills, Powerscourt.
 You could spend an eternity visiting and touring the sights in Ireland.